sds/db-query-matchers/README.md

 a query matches one of the patterns in this array, it will not be counted in the `make_database_queries` matcher.

+To exclude queries previously cached by ActiveRecord from being counted, add `ignore_cached` to the configuration.

 To exclude SCHEMA queries, add `schemaless` to the configuration.
 This will help avoid failing specs due to ActiveRecord load order.